egumasa/linguistic-data-analysis-I/index.md

 - Dr. Kris Kyle (University of Oregon) for his previous corpus linguistics/NLP classes from University of Hawai'i and Oregon.

-- Dr. Andrew Heiss (Georgia State University) for his Quarto based materials and website settings.
+- Dr. Andrew Heiss (Georgia State University) for his Quarto-based materials and website settings, which significantly enhanced the accessibility of the course content.